amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/RF communication kanban board.md

 - [ ] [[Creating a simple example of send receive using json module for field tests!]]
 - [ ] [[Convert json and pymavlink codes to test codes for field tests!]] ^gh8q3g
 - [x] Creating the commit at funnywing_mavlink project for the new dialect
+- [x] create a new branch off the RF_communication in the funnywing project and start completing the code of the funnywing project.

 %% kanban:settings
 ```